wdtio/wdt-recipes/recipes/circleci_github.md

     - url: k.wdt.io/abc123/awesome_project/circleci?2
 ```

 `git add circle.yml` if necessary, and then commit and push it to Github.
-This will trigger the next build and you can observer on WDT.io how the first kick starts our new tiimer and the second kick stops it.
+This will trigger the next build and you can observer on WDT.io how the first kick starts our new timer and the second kick stops it.

 ### More info